Potential weights and implicit causal designs in linear regression: Conclusion

 \section{Conclusion}

 Linear regressions are ubiquitous.
-Interpreting their results as causal, thanks to random assignment, is similarly commonplace.
-This paper studies the necessary implications of so interpreting.
-We do so by studying the comparisons that regression estimands make, in terms of potential outcomes, under random assignment.
-For these comparisons to admit a causal interpretation---in the absence of assumptions on the outcomes---the true process of treatment assignment must satisfy certain restrictions.
-Given the Gram matrix of a regression, these restrictions are then linear in the design and often exactly pin down the distribution of treatment.
-The resulting set of designs that satisfy these restrictions can be thought of as models of treatment assignment that the regression implicitly estimates.
+Interpreting their results as causal, thanks to quasi-random assignment, is similarly commonplace, motivated by an optimism that regression estimands have quasi-experimental interpretation.
+This paper studies the necessary conditions that this interpretation imposes on treatment assignment and evaluates this optimism both theoretically and empirically.

+We do so by studying the comparisons that regression estimands make under random assignment.
+Requiring that a regression be minimally quasi-experimental imposes linear restrictions in the design.
+The set of designs that satisfy these restrictions can be thought of as models of treatment assignment that the regression implicitly specifies.
 Each design also pinpoints a corresponding estimand that the regression implicitly chooses.
+Indeed, the regression is numerically related to AIPW estimators to the extent that the design used by the latter satisfies these linear restrictions.

-Understanding design-based interpretation of regressions in this way essentially reduces to mechanical computations that can be scaled and automated.
+Understanding quasi-experimental interpretation of regressions in this way essentially reduces to mechanical computations that can be scaled and automated.
 These computations can aid in examining new theoretical properties of particular specifications, itself the subject of a highly influential recent literature.
 In several theoretical vignettes, these computations unify and strengthen disparate strands of the literature.
-Additionally, we find that regressions with interactions and with two-way fixed effects have fragile design-based interpretations that call for caution and nuance when using them and presenting their results.
+Additionally, we find that regressions with interactions and with two-way fixed effects have fragile design-based interpretations.
+This calls for caution and nuance when using them and presenting their results.

-Directly computing implicit designs and estimands in practice provides a set of simple diagnostics for practitioners who wish to understand the design-based properties of a given regression.
-Doing so makes transparent the statistical and economic choices masked by a regression specification---especially when the regression is read simply as an algorithm for comparisons.
-Having opened up the black box, we can examine each of its components: e.g., evaluating whether the implicit design is plausible, improving the implicit design if it has obvious deficiencies, assessing whether the regression targets an economically interesting estimand, and constructing estimates for alternative estimands.
-Additionally, making these implicit choices transparent may nudge design-minded practitioners to wrest the wheel from familiar methods and choose methods that are more natively design-based.